joemull/joemull.github.io/final_proj/review.md

 ![Empty html header](https://joemull.github.io/final_proj/screenshots/empty-header-iframe.png)
 - __Location__: "Our Reach" page, inside the `iframe` for the first map.
-- __Use Case__: Users of screen readers depend on semantic HTML elements to navigate, and nested header el may not let them do so without difficulty.
+- __Use Case__: Users of screen readers depend on semantic HTML elements to navigate, and nested `header` elements may not let them do so without difficulty.

 __There are some gaps in heading levels.__